Informfully/Documentation/docs/source/deployment.rst

 .. note::

-    A valid SSL certificate for all communications between the front end and back end is required (as demanded by most recent Google and Apple storefront publishing guidelines).
+    A valid SSL certificate for all communications between the front end and back end is required.
+    Apps on Google and Apple storefront will no longer work if any URL is not using HTTPS.

 Automatic Deployment
 --------------------